piukhq/harmonia/README.md

 Tip: There are .env files present.
 Do "pip install python-dotenv" to use them.
 ```

-This can safely be ignored; pipenv is loading the `.env` variables.
+This can safely be ignored; you should have your .env file being loaded already
+as described in the [configuration](#configuration) section.

 ### Unit Tests